-- The DCMA or DCAA representative who will receive your submissions need to fully understand the nature of the work you did.
+- The DCAA representative who will receive your submissions need to fully understand the nature of the work you did.
 You need to document everything by submitting detailed invoices from subcontractors, suppliers or consultants and details of the agreement you have with other organizations or individuals who helped you complete this project.

 - You will also need to document all the work you did, including the number of hours spent on the project and any expenses linked to traveling or meeting with business partners.

 - Your direct and indirect expenses need to be properly categorized.
 There are sixteen different schedules you can use to report costs and it is important to report each expense on the right schedule or it might not be recognized as an incurred cost.
 You will have to reconcile your accounts and claimed direct costs as well as your payroll on these schedules.